melanchthon19/open-decimas/README.md

 ## Usage

 First of all, you need to clone this repo and in the same folder get BETO working.
 Follow this [notebook](https://colab.research.google.com/drive/1uRwg4UmPgYIqGYY4gW_Nsw9782GFJbPt#scrollTo=9KXo6-ahoJoM) from the [BETO repository](https://github.com/dccuchile/beto) to make sure that it is working.
-A foldeer named `pytorch` should have been created (this is where the BETO model lives).
+A folder named `pytorch` should have been created (this is where the BETO model lives).

 Further details to come.